Ross-Alexandra/locatify/README.md

 # Locatify
 ## V1
-The original version of this app was created as an interview assignment for a company I applied to.
-It was build using React on a Flack API.
+The original version of this app was created as an interview assignment for a company I applied to in early 2023.
+It was build using React on a Flask API.
 Additional details can be found in the v1 directory.

 ## V2